ava-labs/avalanche-tooling-sdk-go/README.md

 in between releases ***

 Current version (v0.1.0) currently only supports Creating Subnet and Creating Blockchain in a Subnet in Fuji / Mainnet.

 Currently, only stored keys are supported for transaction building and signing, ledger support is coming soon.

 Future SDK releases will contain the following features:
-- Additional Subnet SDK features (Adding Validators to a Subnet, Exporting Subnets)
+- Additional Subnet SDK features (i.e. Adding Validators to a Subnet, Custom Subnets, Exporting Subnets)
 - Ledger Support
 - Teleporter Support
 - Nodes SDK (Creating and setting up Avalanche Validator Nodes and API Nodes )